andrew/ultimate-awesome/README.md

 - [awesome-dl4g](https://github.com/ML4GLand/awesome-dl4g) - (Soon to be) community-curated list of software packages and data resources for deep learning for genomics (DL4G).
 - [models](https://github.com/mlpapers/models) - Awesome papers on Machine Learning and Statistical Models.
 - [awesome-micro-frontends](https://github.com/mpankajarun/awesome-micro-frontends) - A list of resources for micro-frontends.
+- [Indie-Hacker-Right-Tools](https://github.com/Mr-JoE1/Indie-Hacker-Right-Tools) - As an indie hacker, solo developer, or niche micro SaaS creator, you know how crucial it is to have the right tools to boost your productivity, save costs, and ensure your project's success.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .
 - [awesome-agent-sandboxes](https://github.com/msyvr/awesome-agent-sandboxes) - Comprehensive list of sandboxing options for AI agents + detailed sandboxing guide + analysis of AI safety research specific concerns/solutions. nb: intermittent updates post-2026.05.
 - [awesome-sysml](https://github.com/mycr0ft/awesome-sysml) - A curated list of SysML v2 language tools, implementations, samples, syntax highlighters, editors, commercial tools, and containerized applications.   .